 Additionally, Goldstein has represented various clients in the entertainment, music, and fashion industries.

-Goldstein lives in Brooklyn, NY with his wife and daughter, where he is always looking for additional space
+Goldstein lives in Brooklyn, NY with his wife and two daughters, where he is always looking for additional space

 to store his ever-growing sneaker collection.